Solo Female Travel at Iguazu Falls!

 How Safe is Iguazu Falls?

 As for bringing a nice camera into the Falls, I’d say: go for it.
-During the 8+ hours I spent inside the park (I swear it’s as big as Disneyland), there was no point where I felt unsafe.
-There are so many people around, & everyone is so mesmerized by the Falls, it really didn’t strike me as a place with a lot of theft.
+During the 8+ hours I spent inside the park, there was no point where I felt unsafe.
+There are so many people around, & everyone is so mesmerized by the Falls: it really didn’t strike me as a place with much theft.
 Not to mention, most thieves probably won’t want to pay the 500 peso entrance fee ($25 US).
 The most danger you’re likely to encounter at Iguazu Falls is from “coaties” ~ small, raccoon-like creatures that will literally steal food right out of your hands!

 Solo Female Travel at Iguazu Falls, Girl Who Travels the World